tdregmans/CityMechanic/README.md

-# the-Game
+# 1000: The Game
-A game in the browser that helps you understand how societies work
+A game in the browser that helps you understand how societies work.

+## Status
+The project is in development.

 ## The idea

+### Name

+The name is "1000: The Game", said as 'One-Thousand, The Game'.
+The game is named this, because it is the goal of the game to complete 1000 years.
+Your society has to continue for at least 1000 years.

+You decide what happens.
+There are a number of options.
+You recieve tokens you can play.
+The tokens impact your society; sometimes in unexpected ways.

+### Original idea

 > Idea for a new game:
 >
 > I have a new idea for a new game: It is a simulation game.
 You controle a civilisation.
 There are things that can control and things you cannot control.